axewater/sharewarez/README.md

-# 🎮 Welcome to SharewareZ v1.0.4 🚀
+# 🎮 Welcome to SharewareZ v1.0.5 🚀
 SharewareZ transforms any game folder into a dynamic, searchable library.
 With IGDB integration, it indexes games and adds cover images, screenshots, and metadata for easy filtering.
 Plus, you can invite friends to download games from your library.

 **⚠️ THIS IS A BETA APPLICATION - USE AT YOUR OWN RISK ⚠️**

-🚧 IF YOU HAVE V1.0.0 INSTALLED YOU WILL NEED TO RESET YOUR DATABASE OR TAKE CARE OF YOUR OWN MIGRATION 🚧
+🚧 IF YOU HAVE AN OLDER VERSION, INSTALLED YOU WILL NEED TO RESET YOUR DATABASE OR TAKE CARE OF YOUR OWN MIGRATION 🚧 (run setup_nosmpty.py to recreate your db if needed)

 ***[SharewareZ promotes legal use of its application]***